Six Levels Of Two-Factor Authentication For Protecting Your Online Accounts

 Even though it may seem logical that having 2FA on an account reduces the importance of using strong passwords, it’s still a best practice and a good habit to use strong passwords on all online accounts — regardless of whether they have the additional protection of 2FA.

 2FA is a subset of MFA (multi-factor authentication).
-With MFA, a third factor could be used — although requiring more than two factors to access an account is uncommon since it’s inconvenient for users.
+With MFA, a third factor could be used, although requiring more than two factors to access an account is uncommon because it’s inconvenient for users.

 1. Email Two Factor Authentication